opalj/opal/src/site/Hermes.md

                 (classFile, source) ← project.projectClassFilesWithSources

                 // It is highly recommended to regularly check if the query should be aborted;
-                // if so, the reported (partial?) results will always be thrown away. if !isInterrupted()
+                // if so, the reported (intermediate/partial) results will always be thrown away. if !isInterrupted()

                 // Locations are immutable and hierarchically organized and therefore it
-                // is generally meaningful to always create instances of location information
+                // is generally meaningful to always create instances of location information,
-                // that may be shared as soon as possible. classLocation = ClassFileLocation(source, classFile)
+                // which may be shared, as soon as possible. classLocation = ClassFileLocation(source, classFile)
                 m ← classFile.methods
-                if m.isNative
+                if m.isNative // basically "the query"
             } {
-                // The current method is native and is added to the set of collections.. nativeMethods += MethodLocation(classLocation, m)
+                // The current method is native and is added to the set of native methods.. nativeMethods += MethodLocation(classLocation, m)
             }